ctlcltd/e2-sat-editor/CONTRIBUTING.md

 There are a few things you need to know in order to contribute in the right way.

 This project is free software.
 Each contribution must comply with the licensing conditions.
-All information on where to find the license terms in the [README.md](README.md).
+All informations on where to find the license terms in the [README.md](https://github.com/ctlcltd/e2-sat-editor/blob/main/README.md).

 - Any improvements to the already written code are appreciated.
 Things to do and improve are marked in the code with **//TODO**, **//TODO FIX**, **//TODO improve**.